donghankim/Combine/README.md

 * Donghan Kim dk3245
 * Elia Lejzerowicz eel2157

-## TODO:
-All main functionalities have been implemented and tested.
-A few bugs and some design changes will be addressed before the final submission (proj-launch)
-* ~~Fix MySQL and Postgres DB field type incompatibility issue -> look at createImdb function and difference between params and current_user.id~~
-* Update form template (design)
-* Add additional flash message colors
-* Change freinds table view
-* Convert recommendation view into card design

 ## Software Requirements
 * Ruby Version: 2.6.6
 * Rails Version: 6.1.7
 * Node Version: v14.20.1
 * Development DB: sqlite3 v1.4
 * Production DB: postgres v1.4
-* OS: Mac Monterey 12.5
 * Heroku stack: 20

 ## Software Installations Guide
 ALL packages were installed using homebrew.
 These steps will work on **M1/M2 macbooks**.
-However, for other mac variants some of these steps might not work at once.
+However, for other mac variants some of these steps might not work.
 ```sh
 # install rbenv and ruby-build
 brew install rbenv ruby-build